WICG/video-rvfc/explainer.md

     required unsigned long width;
     required unsigned long height;

-    // The media presentation timestamp in seconds of the frame presented.
+    // The media presentation time in seconds of the frame presented.
 This
-    // should match the value of `video.currentTime` when the frame is displayed double mediaTime;
+    // should match the value of `video.currentTime` when the frame is displayed. required double mediaTime;

     // The elapsed time in seconds from submission of the encoded packet with
     // the same presentationTimestamp as this frame to the decoder until the